icons8/lunacy-docs/docs/release-notes/index.md

 - Lunacy to Reaper interaction format changed
 - Now you can change object size symmetrically with Alt key pressed
-- Resize thumbs visibility changed depend on selection bounds size and viewport zoom
+- Resize thumbs visibility changed depending on selection bounds size and viewport zoom
 - Now it's possible to change styles and type text at the same time
-- 0.5px snapping step for vertexes in shape editing
+- 0.5 px snapping step for vertices in shape editing is reached

 ## 3.10